JimmieKJ/unrealTournament/README.md

 How to get started (Windows)
 -------------------

-The current Unreal Tournament project is based on Unreal Engine version 4.11 preview.
+The current Unreal Tournament project is based on Unreal Engine version 4.12 preview.
 The engine source is now included in our repository for your convenience.
-Visual Studio 2013 is required for Windows usage.
+Visual Studio 2015 is required for Windows usage.

 **Downloading the Unreal Tournament project:**

 - Download the project by clicking the **Download ZIP** button on this page.
 - Unzip the files to a folder on your computer.
 - Run the Setup.bat file in the directory you've created.
 This will download the necessary binary content not stored on GitHub.
+- Run UE4PrereqSetup_x64.exe from the Engine\Extras\Redist\en-us folder.
+This will install any other dependencies that might be missing.

 **Compiling the Unreal Tournament project:**
 - Use Visual Studio to open UnrealSwarm.sln located in Engine\Source\Programs\UnrealSwarm.
 Select Development mode in the Solution Configuration drop down menu.